Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 New Zealand Embassy, Santiago: +56 (0)2 616 3000.

-Chilean wine enjoys a good reputation with sommeliers all around the world, with its popularity soaring in the last decade.
-Central Chile's Mediterranean climate is ideal for vineyards, and some of the best wine comes from the Central Valley, around Santiago.
-Wine tastings are a popular activity in Santiago, and there are many wineries to choose from.
+Chilean wine enjoys a good reputation with sommeliers all around the world, with its popularity continuing to soar.
+Central Chile's Mediterranean climate is ideal for vineyards, and some of the best wine comes from the Central Valley around Santiago.
+Needless to say, wine tastings are a popular activity in Santiago, and there are many wineries to choose from.
 Valle de Maipo, Valle de Casablanca and Valle de San Antonio are the closest to the city, and there are nearly 30 wineries in Valle de Maipo alone.
 Wine country in Chile stretches for many miles along the coast, from Valle de Elqui in the north to Valle de Malleco in the south.

-Chilean wine country is an especially beautiful region in the summer, and a great way to explore the area is on bicycles which can easily be hired in nearby towns.
+Chilean wine country is an especially beautiful region in the summer, and a great way to explore the area is on bicycles, which can easily be hired in nearby towns.
 Some groups of wineries have banded together to offer established tours along 'wine routes', of which the circuit of the Colchagua Valley is the most popular.
 Many tour operators in Santiago offer wine tasting packages as well.
-There is much to delight sommeliers in the region but it is also a fun experience for the uninitiated.

 Unsurprisingly, Valparaiso is renowned for its vibrant nightlife and there is a surplus of cool places to eat and drink in the city.
 Apart from taking in the art, colourful architecture and numerous pubs, travellers should be sure to visit the quirky home of beloved poet Pablo Neruda, which offers glorious views over the city as well as insight into his life.